scazan/access-zones/DB.md

 | Full CRUD | 15 | 0b1111 | All permissions |
 | Future: Approve | 16 | 0b10000 | Custom permission |

-This database structure provides a robust, scalable foundation for implementing role-based access control with the `rbac-zones` library while supporting multi-tenancy, resource ownership, and future extensibility.
+This database structure provides a robust, scalable foundation for implementing role-based access control with the `access-zones` library while supporting multi-tenancy, resource ownership, and future extensibility.